All Episodes

 The prohibition applies to the American flag, the North Carolina flag, or anything else carried on a poll more than a foot in length.

-Scott Hunter, the chief of the state capitol police, said that the group will be allowed to carry tiny flags of the kind hundreds people are handed out at parades at Fourth of July events.
+Scott Hunter, the chief of the state Capitol Police, said that the group will be allowed to carry tiny flags of the kind hundreds of people are handed out at parades at 4th of July events.

-Laura Long, the apex woman who applied for the permit on behalf of the Triangle Conservatives Unite said it said, our country's come to this.
+Laura Long, an apex woman who applied for the permit on behalf of the Triangle Conservatives Unite, said it's sad our country's come to this.

-The ban on flag polls and signs with posts that can be turned into weapons was added in September to the permit from the North Carolina Department of Administration that groups need to hold demonstrations or events on state operated grounds.
+The ban on flagpoles and signs with posts that can be turned into weapons was added in September to the permit from the North Carolina Department of Administration that groups need to hold demonstrations or events on state-operated grounds.

-So where do you think this is coming from?
+So, where do you think this is coming from when they say state officials?

-When they say state officials, you know damn well this is coming from the Democrats in the state of North Carolina, and it is a way to blunt, if not stop the Tea Party.
+You know damn well this is coming from the Democrats in the state of North Carolina, and it is a way to blunt, if not stop, the Tea Party.

-So in North Carolina now, you got two things that can happen.
+So in North Carolina now, you get two things that can happen.

 No flags or signs on a poll.

-Poll can be used as a weapon, don't you know?
+Poll could be used as a weapon, don't you know?

 No flag, no sign on anything longer than a foot.